DominicAglialoro/RiftPracticePlus/README.md

 7. Open a chart in practice mode.
 Practice Plus should open the associated binary file automatically and display a window indicating the timings of every note in the chart
 8. Press P to show or hide the window.
 You can use your mouse to drag the window to another part of the screen

+## Visualizer

+To use the Visualizer, click the "Open Visualizer" button on the Practice Plus window.
+If there is captured data for the current chart, the Visualizer will open and display the following:

+* Every instant in which you hit an enemy, indicated by a white dot, positioned vertically based on the number of points gained by that hit (multiple simultaneous hits are considered a single hit worth the sum of each hit)
+* Every instant in which you gain Vibe, indicated by a vertical yellow line
+* The amount of bonus points you'll gain by activating Vibe at any point in time, indicated by a pair of bar graphs (green for single Vibe activations, blue for double Vibe activations)
+* The set of optimal Vibe activations, indicated by gold lines on top of the aforementioned bar graphs
+* The total amount of bonus points you'll gain by performing all optimal Vibe activations

+You can navigate the chart by using the mouse wheel to scroll, and holding shift and scrolling to zoom in or out

+Click on the graph to visualize a Vibe activation starting at that particular point in time.
+Clicking on the lower half of the graph will display a single Vibe activation, while clicking on the upper half of the graph will display a double vibe activation

+Press Enter to load a different chart

 ## Binary File Format

 The generated binary files consist of the following values, with the specified types: